QBFreak/QDTTS/README.md

 ### Server
 [server.lua](https://github.com/QBFreak/QDTTS/blob/master/server.lua)
-* Runs a continious loop listening for RedNet messages and responding to them
+* Runs a continuous loop listening for RedNet messages and responding to them
 * Maintains a list of all registered turtles
 * Maintains a list of tasks
 * Assigns pending tasks to idle turtles